Now Winter is calling her.

 And once again she is riding the edges of her dreams and goals.

-She is navigating the world between normal and no man’s land
+She is navigating the world between normal and no one’s land

 Stepping into her darkness,